nystudio107/craft-recipe/docs/docs/index.md

     {% endfor %}
 ```

-The first parameter is the units you'd like to use (`'imperial'` or `'metric'`).
-The second parameter is how many people you'd like the recipe portions to be sized for.
-By default, it will use `'imperial'` and the serving size in the recipe if you don't pass these parameters in, e.g.: `entry.someRecipe.getIngredients()`
+The first parameter is the units you’d like to use (`'imperial'` or `'metric'`).
+The second parameter is how many people you’d like the recipe portions to be sized for.
+By default, it will use `'imperial'` and the serving size in the recipe if you don’t pass these parameters in, for example: `entry.someRecipe.getIngredients()`

 ### Directions